Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Testing different sets of nonlocal operators

 \section{Testing different sets of nonlocal operators}

 In this work, we have chosen a set of four nonlocal operators specified in Eq.~\eqref{eq:nonlocal_ops}, leading to the construction of the interactions N$^3$LO$_{\rm LA}$-09 to N$^3$LO$_{\rm LA}$-06.
-However, as discussed in Sec.~\ref{subsec:contacts}, other choices for these nonlocal pieces are possible due to FRF and the freedom in choosing the parameters of the UT.
-In this appendix, we will briefly investigate four other possible sets of nonlocal operators, with the cutoff fixed at $R_0=0.9$~fm, and comapre them with N$^3$LO$_{\rm LA}$-09.
+However, as discussed in Sec.~\ref{subsec:contacts}, other choices for these nonlocal operators are possible due to FRF and the freedom in choosing the parameters of the UT.
+In this appendix, we will briefly investigate four other possible sets of nonlocal operators, with the cutoff fixed at $R_0=0.6$~fm, and compare them with our N$^3$LO$_{\rm LA}$-06 interaction.

 The alternative sets, Set 1 to Set 4, are defined by the choice of 4 nonlocal operators as follows: